From to-Do List to Task Management Software

 - Comments and questions regarding the task can be handled directly within the task manager.
 This keeps the conversation right where everything else about that task is found.
 2

-- Tasks have due dates and/or an assigned priority.
+- Tasks have due dates, are connected to projects and maybe milestones, and there can be an assigned priority.

-Any task manager has certain elements, no matter what "model".
+Any task manager has certain elements, no matter what “model”.
 In its most simplified form it is a list of things to do, usually in the order or priority they need to be done.
-Other models are based on production steps (Kanban) where a task can move through those stages (i.e. outline, draft, revision, final version).
+Other types are based on production steps (Kanban) where a task item can be moved through defined stages (i.e. outline, draft, revision, final version, publication).

 Ideally, a task should be formulated as an instruction or assignment: